 WELCA Purpose Statement: As a community created in the image of God, called to discipleship in Jesus Christ, and empowered by the Holy Spirit, we commit ourselves to grow in faith, affirm our gifts, support one another in our callings, engage in ministry and action, and promote healing, wholeness, in the church, the society, and the world.

-Specific events in the yearly WELCA calendar consist of the following meetings: in January, the General meeting; in March, the World Day of Prayer, which rotates through the various churches in Spearfish; in April, the Mother/Daughter/Friend/Neighbor Prayer Brunch and the WELCA Spring Gathering; in June, the WELCA Synodical Convention; in September, the Fall Retreat and Workshop at Outlaw Ranch, and the General Meeting with the election of new officers; in November, the Thank Offering/Quilt Sunday; and in December, Julefest, which is a Scandinavian-influenced Christmas Bazaar that is the main fundraising event for WELCA at Our Savior’s Lutheran Church.
+Specific events in the yearly WELCA calendar consist of the following meetings: in January, the General meeting; in March, the World Day of Prayer, which rotates through the various churches in Spearfish; in April, the Spring Prayer Brunch & General Meeting, and the WELCA Spring Gathering; in June, the WELCA Synodical Convention; in September, the Fall Retreat and Workshop at Outlaw Ranch, and the General Meeting with the election of new officers; in November, the Thank Offering/Quilt Sunday; and in December, Julefest, which is a Scandinavian-influenced Christmas Bazaar that is the main fundraising event for WELCA at Our Savior’s Lutheran Church.
 The money received from Julefest is dispersed to various missions in Spearfish, in South Dakota and other states, and in the world.

 WELCA is thankful for the continued support given to the following world missions:

 Deborah Circle sponsored Personal Care Kits in January/February

 Esther Circle sponsored Baby Care Kits in May/June